-This is the ad that Iris (Winslet) places online as part of a “house swapping” program, where you stay free at someone else’s place while they’re at yours:
+This is the ad that Iris (played by Kate Winslet) places online as part of a “house swapping” program, where you stay free at someone else’s place while they’re at yours:

-Amanda (Diaz) jumps at the chance to spend the holidays in Iris’s “fairy tale English cottage.”
+Amanda (played by Cameron Diaz) jumps at the chance to spend the holidays in Iris’s “fairy tale English cottage.”
 Who wouldn’t?

 Lucky for us, stills of the sets were taken by Columbia Pictures that show details in the rooms that we might have missed in the movie itself.